CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 You could just give the person the task, and come back however many days needed later to pick-up the item.

 What is the purpose of estimating?
 Estimating time for tasks fits into the following categories.
 These initial four I saw the value immediately.
 **Effective Project Management Items**
-Definition: All these elements are essential components of effective project management, aimed at delivering successful outcomes in a structured and predictable manner.
+All these elements are essential components of effective project management, aimed at delivering successful outcomes in a structured and predictable manner.
-5. **Customer Satisfaction**:
+1. **Customer Satisfaction**:
 Being able to deliver features on time and within scope on a small feature basis is valuable.
-6. **Goal Setting**:
+2. **Goal Setting**:
 Setting goals as a developer can be helpful for staying motivated.
-7. **Risk Management**:
+3. **Risk Management**:
 Managing the scope and how of the task is necessary to not overrun on either scope or time.
-8. **Managing Expectations**:
+4. **Managing Expectations**:
 Tempering the team leads expectations with the task is important and a continual battle.

-**Operational Efficiency Items (I'm not sold on these)**
+**Operational Efficiency Items**
-Definition: All these elements are crucial for maintaining and enhancing operational efficiency, ensuring that tasks are completed in the most effective and productive manner possible.
+All these elements are crucial for maintaining and enhancing operational efficiency, ensuring that tasks are completed in the most effective and productive manner possible.
 1. **Planning and Scheduling**:
    While agile methodologies emphasize flexibility and adaptability, planning and scheduling are still essential.
 Story pointing and time estimation provide a framework to balance these needs.